bentoml/BentoML/docs/source/overview/what-is-bentoml.rst

 ^^^^^^^^^^^^^

 Package your model and the BentoML Service into a Bento through a configuration YAML file, which contains all the build options, such as Service, description, Python packages, models, and Docker settings.
-All created Bentos are stored in BentoML’s local Bento Store for centralized management.
+All created Bentos are stored in BentoML's local Bento Store for centralized management.
 Each Bento corresponds to a directory that contains all the source code, dependencies, and model files required to serve the Bento, and an auto-generated Dockerfile for containerization.